Get free quotes for infrared panels

 Disadvantages of infrared underfloor heating

 Infrared underfloor heating is very similar to its electric counterpart.
-In fact, they work in exactly the same way, except infrared emits radiation to heat objects directly, rather than heating the air.
+They work similarly, except that infrared radiation is emitted directly to heat objects rather than heat the air.

 Heating systemWattage (kW)Cost to purchaseOperating cost